Stackdome/Stackdome/pkg/api/openapi/docs/WorkspaceStorageStatus.md

 NewWorkspaceStorageStatusWithDefaults instantiates a new WorkspaceStorageStatus object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetObservedVersion

+`func (o *WorkspaceStorageStatus) GetObservedVersion() int32`

+GetObservedVersion returns the ObservedVersion field if non-nil, zero value otherwise.

+### GetObservedVersionOk

+`func (o *WorkspaceStorageStatus) GetObservedVersionOk() (*int32, bool)`

+GetObservedVersionOk returns a tuple with the ObservedVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetObservedVersion

+`func (o *WorkspaceStorageStatus) SetObservedVersion(v int32)`

+SetObservedVersion sets ObservedVersion field to given value.

+### HasObservedVersion

+`func (o *WorkspaceStorageStatus) HasObservedVersion() bool`

+HasObservedVersion returns a boolean if a field has been set.

 ### GetConditions